-The proposed amendment was presented to the Full Board for adoption as an emergency action at its April 2020 meeting, effective April 7, 2020.
-A Notice of Proposed Rulemaking was published in the State Register on April 22, 2020.
-The proposed amendment was revised to provide clarification and additional flexibility in response to the COVID-19 crisis at the May 2020 meeting of the Board of Regents.
+The proposed amendment was presented to the Full Board for adoption as an emergency rule at its April 2020 meeting, effective April 7, 2020.
+A Notice of Emergency Adoption and Proposed Rulemaking was published in the State Register on April 22, 2020.
+The proposed amendment was revised to provide clarification and additional flexibility in response to the COVID-19 crisis at the May 2020 meeting of the Board of Regents, effective May 5, 2020.
 A Notice of Emergency Adoption and Revised Rule Making was published in the State Register on May 20, 2020.
-To date, the Department has not received any comments on the proposed amendment.
-The Department is now proposing additional revisions to the proposed amendment to provide further regulatory flexibility relating to home instruction annual assessments in response to the COVID-19 crisis.
-A Notice of Emergency Adoption and Revised Rule Making will be published in the State Register on June 24, 2020.
+Additional revisions to the proposed amendment were adopted at the June 2020 Regents meeting to provide further regulatory flexibility relating to home instruction annual assessments in response to the COVID-19 crisis, effective June 9, 2020.
+A Notice of Emergency Adoption and Revised Rule Making was published in the State Register on June 24, 2020.
+The Department is proposing additional revisions to the proposed amendment to provide additional flexibility relating to instructional hour requirements for state aid purposes.
+To date the Department has not received any comments on the proposed amendment.
 Supporting materials are available upon request from the Secretary to the Board of Regents.